-Whether you're making the chop for charity or snipping your locks because they're driving you mad, here's everything you need to know about where to donate hair.
+Whether you're making the chop for charity or are just ready for a big change, VEGAMOUR has compiled everything you need to know about where to donate hair.
+Plus, learn more about what products you can use to encourage longer-looking hair after your big haircut.

 How to Donate Your Hair